arlimus/arlimus.github.io/src/contents/articles/wintersmith.on.github/index.md

         npm install wintersmith -g

-4. Create your blog in folder `src/`

-        wintersmith new src/

-5. Make sure GitHub doesn't treat is as a Jekyll project and ignore node modules:
+4. Make sure GitHub doesn't treat is as a Jekyll project and ignore node modules:

         touch .nojekyll
         echo "node_modules" > .gitignore

+5. Create your blog in folder `src/`

+        wintersmith new src/
+        cd src/

-6. Edit the start of `src/config.json`:
+6. In this folder you will find the source of your blog.
+Edit the start of `config.json`:

         {
           "output": "./../",